-The French Bulldog is recognizable by its small size, muscular body, and square head, where its small, flattened muzzle is located.
-His hair is very short, and his color varies between fawn, white and black.
-The French Bulldog is a resistant dog since its life expectancy is on average 12 years.
+The French Bulldog is recognizable by his small size, muscular body, and square head, where his tiny, flattened muzzle is located.
+His hair is concise, and his color varies between fawn, white and black.
+The French Bulldog is a resistant dog since his life expectancy is on average 12 years.

 Today, the French Bulldog is exclusively a companion dog.
-However, he can always stand guard, because this dog knows how to control his barking perfectly.
+However, he can always stand guard because this dog knows how to control his barking perfectly.
 When a French Bulldog barks, there is a good reason.
-On the other hand, this dog has lost its hunting instinct over time, and it cannot swim.
+On the other hand, this dog has lost his hunting instinct over time and cannot swim.

 The French Bulldog is one of the most playful dogs

-The French Bulldog loves to play, and that's one of the reasons why he is adored by families.
-This breed of dog gets along perfectly with children, with whom it can play for long hours.
-As with all dogs, it is important to teach children to behave well with their four-legged friend, so that they are not abrupt and do not wake him when he sleeps.
+The French Bulldog loves to play, and that's one of the reasons why families adore him.
+This breed of dog gets along perfectly with children, with whom he can play for long hours.
+However, as with all dogs, it is important to teach children to behave well with their four-legged friend so that they are not abrupt and do not wake him when he sleeps.

-The French Bulldog also gets along very well with other animals, both dogs, and cats, and is not at all afraid of strangers.
+The French Bulldog also gets along with other animals, both dogs, and cats, and is not afraid of strangers.
 On the contrary, he will be the first to run to the door to greet them.